watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

 Then, the respective fillable fields will render as an option in your `Authentication` setup step.

 ## Parameters, Variables, and Complex Actions
 In your actions skills, you are able to parse the response information from the extension in any consequent steps.
 For instance, you can observe in `Action 2` of the [MetaWeather (advanced) skill](../starter-kits/docs/metaweather-deprecated/README.md#using-this-starter-kit) how the WOE-ID returned from the first extension step is retrieved, then passed in as an argument to the second extension step.
-This allows you to build your own flexible workflow around the API, directly inside Watson Assistant.
+This allows you to build your own flexible workflow around the API, directly inside IBM watsonx Assistant.

 To do this, you want to access the response variables from an extension.
 These can be accessed in various places, including your condition statements: